Unity-Technologies/PostProcessing/Documentation~/Quick-start.md

 | Profile        | Defines the profile for this volume.
 You can create a new profile using **New** or clone an existing profile.<br/>When you assign a profile to this field, the **Clone** button appears.
 You can use this to duplicate the assigned profile and assign it to this volume. |

 ## Adding post-processing effects to the stack
-Once you have assigned a post-processing profile to the **Post Process Volume** component, you can add post-processing effects to the stack.
-To do this, select **Add effect** and choose the post-processing effect you want to use from the drop-down list.
+Once you have assigned a post-processing profile to the [Post Process Volume](#post-process-volume) component, you can add post-processing effects to the stack.
+To do this, click the **Add effect** button at the bottom of the component, and choose the post-processing effect you want to use from the drop-down list.
 The Post Process Volume component displays all applied post-processing effects, and their properties, in a list at the bottom of the component’s Inspector.

 The Post Process Volume component displays the following settings for each post-processing effect in the list: